MDBijman/ters/README.md

-# TeRS - Term Rewrite System
+# Ters - Term Rewrite System

-This repository contains the TeRS and ATerms projects.
+This repository contains the Ters and ATerms projects.

 ATerms contains the definition of the annotated term datastructure and a parser.

-TeRS contains the implementation of the term rewrite language that can be used to manipulate aterms.
+Ters contains the implementation of the term rewrite language that can be used to manipulate aterms.